Quick Search:

 As a social network and video hosting website, Flickr is now one of the most popular main camps for professional and amateur photographers to show off their high-quality pictures.
 Here, you not only can store your photos but also view beautiful pictures shot by others.
 What’s more, the Tag feature of Flickr makes it easier for you to search a certain photo quickly, which is very intelligent.

-Choosing a brilliant photos storage platform to save pictures is of great importance to back up your data.
-However, you may wonder how to choose a better cloud service and what the criteria are when choosing a better one between Google Photos and Flickr.
+Choosing a brilliant photo storage platform to save pictures is of great importance to back up your data.
+What is better, Google Photos or Flickr?
+What the criteria are when choosing a better one between Google Photos and Flickr?
 If you have the same problems, you can read further to get the answer.

 Google Photos vs Flickr: Storage Space